Updated 2022

 that is going to stay in place and not migrate to the commutator plate and brushes.

-using thin oils or the use of "Comm Drops".
-Strive to keep the commutator plate clean
+of "Comm Drops".
+Strive to keep the commutator plate clean and free of oils or other

-and free of oils or other contaminants.
+contaminants.
 A little bit of oil goes a long way.